MetaMask is a popular Ethereum wallet and browser extension. It allows you to send and receiving ETH, store NFTs, use dApps, and Swaps tokens.

 Sometimes there are more obscure tokens you can’t find through the search feature.

-Press the Custom Token button.
 Now you’re going to need to find the Token Contract Address for this cryptocurrency.
 This verifies that you are purchasing or trading for a legitimate token.
 Just think of this as an ID badge for one of these currencies.
-For this tutorial, let’s say we want to add the Amp (AMP) token.
+For this tutorial, let’s say we want to add the AMP (AMP) token.

 We can find the Contact Address on etherscan.io.
 We type AMP into the search and select Tokens from the drop-down list of filters.